Disabled facilities grants

 - supervising the work

 Alternatively, you can arrange for your own contractor to carry out the work.
-If you do, you are fully responsible for all aspects of arranging and carrying out the work.
+If you do, you are responsible for all aspects of arranging and carrying out the work.
 If you do want to do this, don't underestimate how complex it is to manage a project like this.
-It is also time consuming submitting quotes with supporting documentation (things like architects plans, schedules, specifications, costings, planning and building regulations and permissions.
-These all need approving by us, who will decide the amount of the grant only if the documentation is correct.
+It is also time consuming submitting quotes with supporting documentation (things like architects plans, schedules, specifications, costings, planning and building regulations and permissions).
+These all need approving by us.
+We will decide the amount of the grant only if the documentation is correct.

 You must not start any of the work until we have approved the grant.